The Daring Gourmet

-Home » Food » By Type of Dish » Sauces, Seasonings and Condiments » Ginger Sauce (Japanese Steakhouse)
+Home » Sauces and Condiments » Ginger Sauce (Japanese Steakhouse)

 Ginger Sauce (Japanese Steakhouse)

-Benihaha Ginger Sauce Recipe (Copycat) Enjoy your favorite Japanese steakhouse experience right at home with this fresh and zingy homemade ginger sauce!
+Benihaha Ginger Sauce Recipe (Copycat).
+Enjoy your favorite Japanese steakhouse experience right at home with this fresh and zingy homemade ginger sauce.
+Drizzle this over or mix it in with your fried rice, grilled veggies, or use it as a dipping sauce.

 ginger sauce recipe benihana copycat hibachi Japanese steakhouse dipping sushi